-(a) Schedule 4.09(a) identifies all real property leased or subleased or used by the Company as of the date hereof, including the landlord's name (the 'Leased Real Property').
-All Leased Real Property is leased to the Company, pursuant to written leases, true, correct and complete copies of which have been previously delivered to the Purchaser (collectively the "Real Property Leases").
+- (a) Schedule 4.09(a) identifies all real property leased or subleased or used by the Company as of the date hereof, including the landlord's name (the \Leased Real Property\\).
+All Leased Real Property is leased to the Company, pursuant to written leases, true, correct and complete copies of which have been previously delivered to the Purchaser (collectively the "\Real Property Leases\\).
 The Company has a valid leasehold interest in the Leased Real Property, free and clear of all Encumbrances.
 Other than as set forth in Schedule 4.09(a), the Company has not subleased any Leased Real Property and the Leased Real Property is not otherwise subject to any third-party licenses, concessions, leases or tenancies of any kind.
 The Real Property Leases are in full force and effect and there are no other amendments, agreements or understandings relating to the Real Property Leases.
-All rent, additional rent and other charges due under the Real Property Leases were paid in full through the end of the month applicable to the Closing Date is March 1, 2018 then through March 31, 2018).
+All rent, additional rent and other charges due under the Real Property Leases were paid in full through the end of the month applicable to the Closing Date.
 There are no material defaults on the part of the Company or the landlord under the Real Property Leases.
-There are no claims by any landlord against the Company under the Real Property Leases.
-There are no claims by any landlord against the Company under the Real Property Leases.

-(b) Except as set forth on Schedule 4.09(b), the Company has not received written notice that the use or occupancy of the Leased Real Property violates in any material respect any covenants, conditions or restrictions that encumber such property, or that any such property is subject to any restriction for which any material permits necessary to the current use thereof have not been obtained.
+The Company has performed all of its obligations to be performed under the Real Property Leases.
+To the Knowledge of the Company, there are no claims by any landlord against the Company under the Real Property Leases.
+There are no rent concessions, abatements, or contributions owed to the Company under any Real Property Leases. - (b) Except as set forth on Schedule 4.09(b), the Company has not received written notice that the use or occupancy of the Leased Real Property violates in any material respect any covenants, conditions or restrictions that encumber such property, or that any such property is subject to any restriction for which any material permits necessary to the current use thereof have not been obtained.